juicedata/juicefs/docs/en/comparison_with_others.md

 JuiceFS supports almost every object storage, see [the list](how_to_setup_object_storage.md#supported-object-storage) for more information.

-### Metadata consistency
+### Consistency

 Alluxio loads metadata from the UFS as needed and it doesn't have information about UFS at startup.
 By default, Alluxio expects that all modifications to UFS occur through Alluxio.
 If changes are made to UFS directly, you need sync metadata between Alluxio and UFS either manually or periodically.

-**The metadata service of JuiceFS is the single source of truth, not a mirror of UFS.** The metadata service doesn't rely on object storage to obtain metadata.
+JuiceFS provides strong consistency, both metadata and data. **The metadata service of JuiceFS is the single source of truth, not a mirror of UFS.** The metadata service doesn't rely on object storage to obtain metadata.
 Object storage just be treated as an unlimited block storage.
 There isn't any inconsistency between JuiceFS and object storage.

+### Metadata operation atomicity

+Thanks to [Redis transaction](https://redis.io/topics/transactions), **all metadata operations of JuiceFS are atomic**, e.g. rename file, delete file, rename directory, delete directory.
+But Alluxio relies on object storage to implement these metadata operations, for example rename file operation will become copy and delete operations.

 ### Transparent compression